 Total: $593,537; CAL FIRE: $511,920; Match: $81,618

 On August 8, 2018, CAL FIRE informed Regional Parks that their project was not selected for funding at this time.

 - Community Planning Assistance for Wildfire

 The Community Planning Assistance for Wildfire (CPAW) program works with communities to reduce wildfire risk through improved land use planning.
 Applications were due October 5, 2018, and selected communities receive planning assistance at no cost.
-Permit Sonoma, Fire and Emergency Services, and Recovery and Resiliency worked together to submit an application.
+Permit Sonoma, Fire and Emergency Services, and the Office of Recovery and Resiliency worked together to submit an application.
 If awarded, the CPAW program would provide planning technical expertise throughout 2019 for our community’s wildfire planning priorities.
-For examples of CPAW projects, go to https://planningforwildfire.org/community-projects/.
+For examples of CPAW projects, go to https://cpaw.headwaterseconomics.org/.